henryhazelton-uni/EnvironmentController/README.md

 # Environment Controller
-Repository to build an inflight media system for a university project
+Repository to build an aircraft environment controller for a university project